 Why Rent a House in Chicago?

 Renting a house in Chicago isn’t quite the same rental experience as living in an apartment; after all, a house will tend to be larger in terms of square footage and usually contains more bedrooms and storage.
-There are some houses for rent that require tenants to perform light maintenance or upkeep of the grounds.
+There are some houses for rent in Chicago that require tenants to perform light maintenance or upkeep of the grounds.
 Renters who aren’t keen on a bit of light landscaping during the spring, summer and fall months -- or shoveling snow from sidewalks during the winter -- may want to reconsider renting a house in Chicago.
 But for those renters who aren’t willing to compromise on space or privacy, a rental house is a fine experience that can be rewarding in its own right.

 Landlords who lease out their house(s) for rent are often lifelong Chicagoans who’ve kept ownership of their house but opted to rent it out instead of putting it on the market for sale.
 In these cases, renters will be dealing with small scale landlords who might have downsized to a more manageable home or moved out of state.
 These arrangements are common and tend to be less formal than dealing with property management companies.
 Renters are wise to get everything in writing, though, even if they’re dealing with small scale landlords.
 A lease can be a renter’s best friend -- even if they’re on good terms with their landlord.

-More management companies have been making forays into the houses for rent market in Chicago in recent years.
-These companies will often take on the responsibility for leasing and managing the property, sharing the rental income with the home’s owner.
+More management companies have been making forays into the houses for rent in Chicago in recent years.
+These companies will often take on the responsibility for leasing and managing the home for rent, sharing the rental income with the home’s owner.
 These types of houses for rent are typically listed as single bedrooms, or rooms for rent, within multi-bedroom houses.
 This arrangement has its advantages for renters; instead of dealing with a single landlord who may have another full-time job, or might even live outside the state of Illinois, renters build a relationship with the property management company.
 These businesses typically have a team of employees who manage everything from rent payments to maintenance requests.